pivotal/LicenseFinder/README.md

 ### Continuous Integration

-`license_finder` will also return a non-zero exit status if there are unapproved dependencies.
+`license_finder` will return a non-zero exit status if there are unapproved dependencies.
 This can be useful for inclusion in a CI environment to alert you if someone adds an unapproved dependency to the project.

 ## Approving Dependencies

-Whenever you have an unapproved dependency, `license_finder` will tell you.
+`license_finder` will inform you whenever you have an unapproved dependency.
-If your business decides that this is an acceptable risk, the easiest way to approve the dependency is by running `license_finder approval add`.
+If your business decides this is an acceptable risk, the easiest way to approve the dependency is by running `license_finder approval add`.

 For example, let's assume you've added the `awesome_gpl_gem` to your Gemfile, which `license_finder` reports is unapproved: